What is Meditation

 Rumi

 Already, I find myself in another contradiction.
 On one hand, I here state that I 'own' what I write about in the sense that I only write from personal experience.
-I only talk what I live.
-In crafting this discourse, I adhere to a principle of personal authenticity: I only share insights and experiences that are intrinsic to my own life.
-This commitment ensures that my words on happiness stem from genuine personal fulfillment, distinguishing this text from purely academic endeavors or the narratives of individuals like Alan Watts.
+I only talk what I live and I live much more than I can express.
+In crafting this discourse and everything elso on Meditation.dk, I adhere to a principle of personal authenticity: As far as possible I only share insights and experiences that are intrinsic to my own life.
+This commitment ensures that my words on happiness stem from genuine personal fulfillment, distinguishing this text from purely academic endeavors or the narratives of individuals like Alan Watts for example.
 Watts, while articulate in discussing meditation and spirituality, led a life marked by personal decisions that contrasted sharply with the wisdom he espoused—evidenced by his departure from his wife and kid's and his premature demise due to alcoholism.

 At the same time, it is obvious that this happiness is not 'mine'.
-By nature, it cannot belong to anyone other than everyone.
+I was for some years a tour guide in India.
+That does not mean that I own Taj Mahal.
+By nature, happiness cannot belong to anyone other than everyone.
 It grows by being shared, but actually, we do not even have to entertain the notion of sharing.
 Being in happiness is enough because happiness like all other mental states is infectious by nature.
+However, some ego's seems to have develloped a strong immune defence against it and hence they feel unease and even occasionally display agression when disturbed by too much happiness.

 The Cosmic Fool and the Suffering Scribe

 Happiness, I believe, is our natural state.
 This view may seem contradictory to the conclusions drawn by many intellectuals and philosophers throughout history.
-I 'think' there's an inherent systemic burden for thinkers: the price of insight often comes with a sense of alienation.
+In some sense they are right: striving to be happy can often lead to the opposite.
+However, I 'think' there's an inherent systemic burden for thinkers: the price of insight often comes with a sense of alienation.
 It could also be the other way around, in the sense that alienation creates a space for insight.
 I interpret the quote below from Meister Eckhart in this spirit.
 As I always do, I allow myself to understand the Meister's notion of God as equivalent to the most mysterious 'no-thing' in us: consciousness.

 "Had I a God whom I could understand,